-Jefco Manufacturing engineers and produces high-quality hinges.
+Jefco Manufacturing produces high-quality hinges.
 We use in-house production equipment to create a wide selection of standard and customized hinges to meet a range of commercial and industrial needs.
 We use the following production methods to form our products:

 CNC Laser Cutting